karlyitianli/test-storybook/README.md

 # Storybook with MUI components
-This repo is an instance of Storybook with all the MUI react components found [here](https://mui.com/material-ui/all-components/).
+This repo is an instance of Storybook with the majority of MUI react components found [here](https://mui.com/material-ui/all-components/).

 Use it to get started on developing your own component library.